Example: Canonical Correlation

 other satisfaction items as the dependent variables.

-From the Statistics - Multivariate
+Classic menus.
+On the Statistics - Multivariate

 Exploratory Techniques menu, select Canonical Analysis to display the Canonical Analysis Startup Panel.
-Click

-the Variables button on the Startup
+Click the Variables button

-Panel to display the Select variables for canonical analysis
+to display the Select variables for canonical analysis

 button.
 The Startup Panel will now look like this: